bits-and-bots/bits-app-web/README.md

 For now, please **only deploy after your changes are merged into master** and **always deploy from master**.

-Before deploying, please ensure you're on the master branch, and you have no uncommitted (or even unpushed) changes (`git status` is clean, and your remote tracking branch is up to date with your local branch.)
+Before deploying, please ensure you're on the master branch, and you have no uncommitted or unpushed changes (`git status` is clean, and your remote tracking branch is up to date with your local branch.)

 This script makes a new build based off your local version of the project.
 This works by first generating a new build (placed into the `build`) directory, then pushing the resulting contents of that directory to the `gh-pages` branch.